The Helicopter Museum

 Built in 1930 in Vienna, Austria, this was a variant of the original

-with the R I and in 1932 the team with the R II moved to Heston
+In 1932 the team with the R II moved to Heston Airport in Middlesex.

-Airport in Middlesex.
-The R II was too under-powered and lacked
+The R II was too under-powered and lacked sufficient control

-sufficient control to fly and eventually went into storage.
-The R II
+to fly and eventually went into storage.
+The R II was

 and this was undertaken jointly by a group of Westland volunteers

 and the Glider Support Unit based at RAF Locking.
-Following this
+In 1996 Raoul

 The Cierva C-30 was designed by Don Juan de la Cierva, who perfected